 - 1. Successful completion of all didactic coursework - 2.
 Maintenance of a valid health insurance policy.
 Failure to maintain health insurance throughout the clinical year will result in removal from rotations until proof of compliance is submitted. - 3.
 Successful completion and passing of the required criminal background check.
 An additional background check may be required by various institutions.
 Notification will be made to the student as soon as possible.
 Cost is the responsibility of the student. - 4.
 Successful completion of drug testing when required by clinical rotation site or requested by the program.
 Cost is the responsibility of the student. - 5.
 Completion of all required immunizations and testing including, but not limited to, yearly TB testing.
 Students must provide proof of tuberculosis screening before beginning clinical rotations.
 Either a tuberculin skin test (TST/PPD) or an interferon-gamma release assay (IGRA), such as QuantiFERON-TB Gold or T-SPOT, is acceptable per CDC guidelines. - a.
 It is important to understand that some clinical facilities may require immunizations that are more comprehensive than Marshall University or MUPA's program. - b.
 Students are responsible for maintaining their personal immunization record, and it is recommended that all students carry this record to their clinical site on the first day of each rotation. - c.
 Serum titers for immunization proof are acceptable in some, but not all, cases. - d.
-Failure to demonstrate an up-to-date immunization status upon request will result in removal from the rotation until proper proof of "current" immunization status is presented.
-This may also result in delay of graduation. - 6.
+Failure to present current immunization documentation upon request will result in immediate removal from the clinical site.
+Missed time due to delayed compliance may require make-up rotations and may delay graduation. - 6.
 Maintenance of a functional cell phone and Marshall University email.
 MUPA students are required to keep the program informed of any phone number or address changes throughout the clinical year. - 7.
 Completion of and sign the provided Release of Health Information form, which permits Marshall University and the MUPA program to maintain and release the following information to clinical rotation sites: immunization records and TB test results, drug screen, and background check report. - 8.
 Students are required to check Marshall email accounts at least twice daily. - 9.
 Communication is essential for a successful SCPE year.
 All routine communication with the Director of Clinical Education should be conducted via email.
-For urgent matters during normal business hours, students should contact the Director of Clinical Education at office number (304) 733-7798.
-If immediate assistance is required outside of business hours, students may contact the Director of Clinical Education via cell phone at 304-916-5171.
-Students are expected to use professional judgment when determining the urgency of a situation that warrants direct phone communication. - Prior to beginning rotations, all requested documentation must be on file with the DCE or his/her designee.
-Examples include, but are not limited to, Lincoln Primary Care and Holzer Medical Center.
+For urgent matters during normal business hours Monday-Thursday, students should contact the Director of Clinical Education at office number (304) 733-7798.
+If immediate assistance is required outside of business hours or on a Friday, students may contact the Director of Clinical Education via cell phone at 304-916-5171.
+Students are expected to use professional judgment when determining the urgency of a situation that warrants direct phone communication. - 10.
+All required documentation for onboarding and credentialing must be submitted in full to the DCE or designee prior to the start of clinical rotations.
+Delays in submission may prevent a student from beginning a scheduled SCPE and may require reassignment or delay graduation.